Common driving offences and penalties

 What are motoring offences?

-Driving offences are a lot more common than you might think, and they can sometimes affect unsuspecting citizens who aren’t aware of the law.
+A driving offence is an act that breaks the law.
+They are much more common than you might think, and they can sometimes affect unsuspecting citizens who aren't aware of the law.

-If you're not sure when your MOT is due, you can use our free tool to check here.
+If you're unsure when your MOT is due, you can use our free tool to check here.

 What driving offences are there?